nilansaha/AIAgents/README.md

 #### What we have

-- A N X N TIcTacToe board environment that an agent can interact with
+- A N X N TicTacToe board environment that an agent can interact with
 - Sample player class that can be inherit to build an agent(player)
 - Game class that makes it easier to play games among two players

-#### Current Goal

-- Implement a simple smart player (yet to decide what kind)
+- Implement a tree based smart player (does extremely well against humans or random players)

+#### To Do

+- Implement a neural network to predict when a game has been won (a network that can predict that based on the semantics of the board should be close to predicting the value of a game based on the board)